Skip to content

 9) Draw the Final Spline

-1. From the Format panel, set line thickness to Thick.
+1. In the Format Panel, switch to Thick line thickness

 Parabola